 |Information Security Risk Management and Business Continuity|

 Students may substitute the above courses with other courses upon approval by the program adviser in either the Computer Science or Information Systems department.
-In all cases, 18 hours are needed to complete the Undergraduate Certificate in Cybersecurity.
-A minimum of four courses must be taken in residence at UMSL.
+In all cases, 15 hours are needed to complete the Undergraduate Certificate in Cybersecurity.
+A minimum of three courses must be taken from UMSL.
 Students may not receive both the Undergraduate and the Graduate Certificate in Cybersecurity.

 For more information, students can contact the program directors at cybersecurityUMSL@umsl.edu.

 Upon completion of the program, certificate earners will be able to: